gabsfrmarqs/mikuino/README.md

 This code is not smart at all.
 I had to create another script to convert the ouput of a midi-to-arduinocode converter into an array thingy then throw it into my code, IT IS CHAOTIC BUT IT SOUNDS COOL AND LOOKS COOL.

-Like, this is so stupid that i'm basically using 90%+ from the Arduinos memory, there's no more space.
+This is so stupid that i'm basically using 90%+ from the Arduinos memory, there's no more space.

 I believe [this](https://www.youtube.com/watch?v=9OSewi7d_4E) is the original .midi I've used.
-I did edit it to keep only one note each time, otherwise:
+I did edit it to play only one note each time, otherwise:
 - the arduino memory gets full
 - it sounds terrible